-Due to COVID-19 and healthcare staff wanting to minimize risk of exposure, the desire for physicians to work remotely is on the rise.
+Due to COVID-19 and healthcare staff wanting to minimize the risk of exposure, the desire for physicians to work remotely is on the rise.
 More hospitals are being tasked with the responsibility of faxing ECGs to physicians outside of the hospital.
-Unfortunately this method often means physicians struggle with the low-quality images inherent in faxing.
+Unfortunately, this method often means physicians struggle with the low-quality images inherent in faxing.
 Quality ECG data is critical in providing accurate and timely diagnosis and patient treatment.

-With a goal to keep your healthcare staff safe and distant, Cardio Server Mobile allows your physicians to stay home, work from their office, or another department.
+With a goal to keep your healthcare staff safe and distant, Cardio Server Mobile allows your physicians to stay home, work from their office, or in another department.
 ECGs and other diagnostic test results remain high diagnostic quality.
 Your organization can keep offering the same great services while keeping everyone safe.

 A critical access hospital implemented Epiphany’s Cardio Server to help manage their ECGs, stress, and Holter studies.
 We were able to speak to the Cardiopulmonary Manager about how the hospital’s workflow has changed.

 3. Enhances Security

 The number of bad actors, the severity of damage, and the frequency of threats continue to increase in healthcare cybersecurity.
 Healthcare and medical devices are under attack.
 Managers must consider cybersecurity when maintaining and upgrading their medical devices.